saleor/saleor.io-learn/product/fetching-products.md

 };
 ```

-Let's also add the `export` statement for this component to `components/index.ts`:
+2. Add the `export` statement for this component to `components/index.ts`:

 ```tsx{4}
 // components/index.ts